benborla/jobadder-api-client/README.md

 ## Usage

-The namespace is `Varspool\JobAdder`.
-The main client is `Varspool\JobAdder\Client`.
+The namespace is `BenBorla\JobAdder`.
+The main client is `BenBorla\JobAdder\Client`.
 The Client class provides access to a set of API resources:

 ```php